-As a licensed clinical social worker and certified school administrator, Rachel has been providing quality mental health and education services in New York City for the past 18 years.
+As a licensed clinical social worker and certified school administrator, Rachel has been providing quality mental health and education services in New York and Connecticut for over 20 years.
 Rachel holds a bachelor’s degree in psychology from the University of Massachusetts/Amherst, a master’s degree in clinical social work from Columbia University, and second master’s degree in school building leadership from Mercy College.
 Rachel began her career as a social worker in the New York City foster care system.
 She has worked in both inpatient and outpatient mental health and hospital settings before assisting with the start-up of The New LIFE School a non-public special education setting, part of Lutheran Social Services of New York.
-Rachel has functioned as the Director of Clinical Services, Principal, and Executive Director.
+Rachel functioned as the Director of Clinical Services, Principal, and Executive Director.

 Melissa comes to JFS with 18 years of experience as an accountant, private business owner and human resources manager.
 With a bachelor’s degree in accounting from SUNY Binghamton and an MBA from Pace University, Melissa takes multitasking to the next level.